 Root class for all constraints based on MulticastAttribute.
 A constraint is a piece validation logic executed at build time.
 Constraints are applied to elements of code ((Assembly, Type, MethodInfo, ConstructorInfo, PropertyInfo, EventInfo, FieldInfo, ParameterInfo) typically using multicast custom attributes, and verified at build time for every assembly using this element of code.

 Custom attribute that, when applied on a declaration, causes PostSharp to emit a warning if the declaration is being used.

-ReferentialConstraint, when applied to a declaration, prevents it to be used from an different assembly.
-This constraint can be used when a declaration must be made public for technical reasons, but its author do not want it to be used in external code.
+ReferentialConstraint, when applied to a declaration, prevents it to be used from a different assembly.
+This constraint can be used when a declaration must be made public for technical reasons, but its author does not want it to be used in external code.

 ReferentialConstraint that, when applied on an interface, prevents it to be implemented in a different assembly.
 This constraint should be used when the author of an interface does not expect users to implement the interface and wants to reserve the possibility to add new methods to the interface.

 Custom attribute that, when applied to a target class or an interface, validates that classes and interfaces derived from this target class or interface respect a giving naming convention, i.e. that their names matches a given pattern.

 Base class to create architecture constraints that validate the value passed to a method parameter.

 Custom attribute that, when applied to a target declaration, causes PostSharp to emit a warning if the declaration is being referenced from classes that are not derived from the target class.
 This constraint is similar to the C# keyword protected and should be used only when the target declaration must be made public or internal for non-architectural reasons.